Umbria family holidays

 Where to stay in Umbria with kids: As with Tuscany, you’ll find plenty of hotels and villas in Umbria.
 However, If you’re travelling with kids, I’d recommend staying in an agriturismo.
 Many of these farm holidays offer self catering apartments, a restaurant, lots of outdoor space and quite often there’s a swimming pool and a play area too.
 Some of my best Italian meals have been at agriturismos.
 Make sure you’re hungry!

-Agriturismo Sant’Illuminato is a great option in Umbria for families.
+Agriturismo Sant’Illuminato is a great farm stay in Umbria for families.
 It’s located near Citta di Castello within day trip distance of Perugia, Assisi and Lake Trasimeno.
 Sant’Illuminato features a collection of apartments surrounded by huge amounts of green space for children to burn off energy.
 There’s a swimming pool and small play area as well as a restaurant: all the ingredients for a holiday in Umbria with kids!

 Locanda Palazzone is another property I can heartily recommend.
 It’s at the other end of the price scale from Sant’Illuminato and I must admit that I stayed there pre-kids but I would love to return.
 This property is beautiful both inside and out: clever design and an incredible setting with views over the hills to Orvieto.
 It works best if you have one of those elusively peaceful babies or perhaps older children who are happy to sit by the pool reading a book rather than kids who want to dive bomb all day.
 Needless to say, I won’t be taking my two children there for a few years…